- Posted by: adminbb

 - Category: Background Screening, International Background Checks

-Social media platforms replaced classified ads in newspapers years ago and were partially responsible for the demise of small town newspapers by providing a convenient and cost-free way to advertise and respond to job vacancies.
+Social media platforms replaced classified ads in newspapers years ago.
+We can say they were partially responsible for the demise of small town newspapers.
+As they were providing a convenient and cost-free way to advertise and respond to job vacancies.

 Social Media for Sourcing Candidates

-Surveys of the recruitment channels used by employers worldwide revealed that about 30 per cent of job ads are posted on dedicated career websites and about 20 per cent through posts on job boards, which would include social media platforms.
-Both of these online recruitment channels were by far the most favoured compared to recruitment agencies, which scored a meagre 4 per cent.
+Surveys of the recruitment channels worldwide reveals that about 30 per cent of job ads are on career websites.
+About 20 per cent through posts on job boards, which would include social media platforms.
+Both of these online recruitment channels are a “go-to” compared to recruitment agencies.
+Which scored a meagre 4 per cent.

-Social media platforms such as Facebook, LinkedIn and Twitter are considered by 58% of employers in North America as the best source of candidates.
+58% of employers in North America consider social media platforms like Facebook, LinkedIn and Twitter as the best source of candidates.

 However, relying on online social networks for information has potentially disastrous results.